 This year marks the Cleveland Museum of Art's 25th Parade the Circle event.
 Since 1990, the Cleveland Museum of Art has been bringing this FREE signature summer event to Greater Cleveland.
-University Circle comes alive with color, music, and art for all ages.
 Leading up to the June 14, 2014 event, we feature some of the stories that make up the last 25 years of Parade the Circle.
-We talk to five artists from Parade the Circle about what the word "community" means to each of them.
+In our final post in the series, we focus on Parade's youngest participants, now all grown up.

 This season, three students from Trinity High School are interning in the curatorial department at the Cleveland Museum of Art, each focusing on a different project in which they design their own "exhibitions."
 We sat down to talk to them on their individual interests and experiences related to their internships and exhibition projects.
-Here, Samantha Nicole Mischak tells us about her project progress related to American women in pop art.
+Here, Patrick Lucas tells us about his project progress related to realism and abstraction in art.